 What is Piriformis Syndrome?

 For anyone, when you have piriformis pain, frustration becomes an understatement.
-For many of us, we feel almost stuck, and we are left wondering if we will ever be pain-free again.
 In many cases, we try to fix it ourselves with stretching not realizing we can possibly make things worse.
 In a quest to end the discomfort and get back to normalcy, many will research themselves or go onto forums reading what others are saying about their experiences in the hopes of finding a “cure”.

 But, if you really want to know more about Piriformis Syndrome, you need to look at the science behind it.
 By doing this you can understand what exactly is going on with your glute pain, then you can start using the correct rehabilitation program to get you on your way to recovery.

 What are the functions of the Piriformis muscle?